-If all or part of the above-mentioned dividends and bonuses are distributed in cash, the Board of Directors shall be authorized to attend with more than two-thirds of the directors, and more than half of the directors present shall agree to do so, and report to the Shareholders' Meeting.
+If all or part of the above-mentioned dividends and bonuses are distributed in cash, the Board of Directors shall be authorized to attend with more than two-thirds of the directors, and more than half of the directors' present shall agree to do so, and report to the Shareholders' Meeting.
 The provision in Paragraph 1 stating that a resolution of Shareholders' Meeting is necessary is not applicable.

-Chapter 7 Supplementary Provisions
+Chapter 7.
+Supplementary Provisions

-- Article 24 After public issuance of the Company, approval from the Shareholders' Meeting shall be obtained in case the Company proposes to revoke the public offering, and this Article shall not be changed during listing on either the Taipei Exchange or the TWSE.
+Article 24: After public issuance of the Company, approval from the Shareholders' Meeting shall be obtained in case the Company proposes to revoke the public offering, and this Article shall not be changed during listing on either the Taipei Exchange or the TWSE.

-- Article 25 For matters not provided for in these Articles of Incorporation, the Company Act or other laws and regulations shall govern.
+Article 25: For matters not provided for in these Articles of Incorporation, the Company Act or other laws and regulations shall govern.

-- Article 26 The Articles were enacted on April 18, 2001.
+Article 26: The Articles were enacted on April 18, 2001.

-First amendment was on August 10, 2006.
+The first amendment was made on August 10, 2006.

-Second amendment was on January 14, 2008.
+The second amendment was made on January 14, 2008.

-Third amendment was on December 15, 2008.
+The third amendment was made on December 15, 2008.

-Fourth amendment was on May 21, 2010.
+The fourth amendment was made on May 21, 2010.

-Fifth amendment was on June 15, 2012.
+The fifth amendment was made on June 15, 2012.

-Sixth amendment was on May 30, 2014.
+The sixth amendment was made on May 30, 2014.

-Seventh amendment was on September 26, 2014.
-Eighth amendment was on June 8, 2015.
-Ninth amendment was on June 29, 2016.
-Tenth amendment was on June 26, 2019.
-Eleventh amendment was on June 17, 2020.
-Twelfth amendment was on July 2, 2021.
+The seventh amendment was made on September 26, 2014.

+The eighth amendment was made on June 8, 2015.

+The ninth amendment was made on June 29, 2016.

+The tenth amendment was made on June 26, 2019.

+The eleventh amendment was made on June 17, 2020.

+The twelfth amendment was made on July 2, 2021.

+The thirteenth amendment was made on May 31, 2023.

-Great Tree Pharmacy Co., Ltd. "Rules of Procedure for Shareholders' Meeting"
+Great Tree Pharmacy Co., Ltd. Rules of Procedure for Shareholders' Meeting

 - Article 1: To establish a strong governance system and sound Supervisory capabilities for this Company's Shareholders' Meetings, and to strengthen management capabilities, these Rules are adopted for compliance. - Article 2: The Company's Rules of Procedure for Shareholders' Meetings, except as otherwise provided by law, regulation, or the Articles of Incorporation, shall be as provided in these Rules. - Article 3: Unless otherwise provided by law or regulation, this Company's Shareholders' Meetings shall be convened by the Board of Directors.

 To convene an Annual Shareholders' Meeting, the Company shall prepare a Meeting Handbook and announce it to every shareholder 30 days before the date of meeting.
 Regarding shareholders whose hold less than 1,000 name-bearing shares each, the Company shall make the announcement through the Market Observation Post System (MOPS) 30 days before the date of meeting.
 To convene a Special Shareholders' Meeting, the Company shall make announcement 15 days before the date of meeting.
-Regarding shareholders whose hold less than 1,000 name-bearing shares each, the Company shall make the announcement 15 days before the date of meeting.
 Regarding shareholders whose hold less than 1,000 name-bearing shares each, the Company shall make the announcement through the MOPS 15 days before the date of meeting.